 Nusa Penida has a few waterfalls to visit.
 Peguyangan Waterfall is recommended as it has a small waterfall and a temple.
 You can sit in a natural spring water pool.
 Getting to the waterfall requires a trek down a blue steel staircase.
 It’s not an easy descent but has some lovely ocean views along the way that are worthwhile.

 To see these attractions, you’ll need to rent a motorbike or hire a driver.
 Driving a motorbike on Nusa Penida is already an adventure in itself.
-The roads are not in the best conditions and the hills are STEEP.
+The roads are smoother than they used to be, but the hills are STEEP.
 It will be daunting to descend the mountain if you aren’t comfortable with driving a motorbike.

 Read more about spending 2 days on Nusa Penida here.